-It is renowned for its peranakan, or nonya cuisine, which was created by the decedents of the immigrants who settled here and married local Malaysians, over time developing new dishes that are a fusion of different Asian cooking styles and ingredients.
+Penang is known as the Malaysian food capital.
+It’s renowned for its Peranakan, or Nonya cuisine, which was developed by the decedents of immigrants who settled on the island and married local Malaysians, over time creating new dishes that are a fusion of different Asian cooking styles and ingredients.

 Table of Contents

-By far this was my favourite thing to eat in Penang, probably because, as I later discovered, so many of its tasty ingredients are bad for you!
+A ‘Penang must eat’.
+Murtabak is delicious – probably because, as I later discovered, so many of its tasty ingredients are bad for you!